ewels/clusterflow/README.md

        decide the amount of memory and cores they bid for (eg. number of files, reference)
 	* Running job stats (`cf --qstat`) now has a summary at the bottom, and counts running and completed jobs.
 	* New config option `@time_multiplier` to globally adjust time requests for slow clusters
+		* To stop things getting silly, there's also `@max_time` to put a top limit on what's possible..
 	* Added a special case value `null` for the ``@environment_module_alias` config option, to prevent Cluster Flow from loading that specific module.
 	* All perl scripts now have `env perl` in shebang to increase portability
 	* Modules can now have file extensions, as long as they have `.cfmod` at the end of the basename